edrl-purdue/ml-msto/README.md

 By: Joel Najmon and Andres Tovar

-This is a MATLAB code repository for the machine learning-based multiscale topology optimization (ML-MSTO) method proposed in the 2023 journal paper: "Multiscale Topology Optimization via Artificial Neural Netowrks and Displacement-driven Toplogy-optimized Microstructures" submitted to Computers & Structures in November 2023.
+This is a MATLAB code repository for the machine learning-based multiscale topology optimization (ML-MSTO) method proposed in the 2023 journal paper: "Multiscale Topology Optimization via Artificial Neural Networks and Displacement-driven Toplogy-optimized Microstructures" submitted to Computers & Structures in November 2023.
 The paper is currently under review.

 Only lines 7-23 of the MAIN_v3_0_ML_MSTO_Optimizer.m file need to be modified to run the examples.
-If you wish to skip the computationally expensive de-homogenization step then change line 30 from 'macro.dehom = 1;' to 'macro.dehom = 0;'.
+If you wish to skip the computationally expensive de-homogenization step, change line 30 from 'macro.dehom = 1;' to 'macro.dehom = 0;'.
 Results from the program are found in the 'Results' folder.

 Note that there is a typo in the manuscript regarding the delta value for the 3D density-graded and infilled design cases.
 The delta value for these 3D design cases is delta = 0.9 (i.e., it is not the same delta value of delta = 0.5 used in the 2D density-graded and infilled design cases).
 This correction is reflected in the 3D example instructions below.